raccoongang/edx_telegram_bot/README.md

 ### Users registration

-Project has no opportunity to authorize new users as edX`s instance student.
+Project has no opportunity to authorize new users as edX's instance student.

 So you need to do this manually:
-1) Go to admin panel, then to `Edx telegram users` model (table).
+1. Go to admin panel, then to `Edx telegram users` model (table).
-2) Make relationship between Telegram user and edX user in field `student`.
+2. Make relationship between Telegram user and edX user in field `student`.
-3) Add telegram `id` and telegram `nickname`.
+3. Add telegram `id` and telegram `nickname`.

 If you don`t know telegram id and nickname, just go ahead and log this, i.e:
 ```